input-output-hk/partner-chains-smart-contracts/docs/GenSignatures.md

 b39b82f56be9f55af4d3b501ac084c2d2c5be3af8665f7a5bba53c63b0740021     3        1344720 lovelace + 69 c5ae7e4af4502074687c642f9a6dd97e0ec328ec862d4b40cd87eeac.4655454c + TxOutDatumNone
 f06b5829a9e02f341e3267fe10bc97a5b9df095713102e4276f957c863213dd1     3        1344720 lovelace + 69 c5ae7e4af4502074687c642f9a6dd97e0ec328ec862d4b40cd87eeac.4655454c + TxOutDatumNone
 ```
-Where we observe that the 2nd entry in the table is indeed our FUEL.
+Observe that the second entry in the table is indeed your FUEL.

 # 8 Updating the committee hash
-We will demonstrate how to update the committee hash.
-As an overview, we will discuss
+The steps are:
 - Generating a new committee
 - Updating the current committee

 Recall that the current committee (as stored on chain) is in the file `./COMMITTEE1`.

 1. Generating a new committee.
-This is the same procedure as given in [#5](#5-Initialising-the-sidechain).
+This is the same procedure as given in [#5](#5-Initializing-the-sidechain).
 Recall the procedure was as follows.
 ```
 $ cabal run -v0 trustless-sidechain-gen-signatures -- fresh-sidechain-committee --size 10 > COMMITTEE2
 ```
-where we note that we save this new committee to the file `COMMITTEE2`.
+Note that this new committee is saved to the file `COMMITTEE2`.

 2. Updating the committee hash.
-We will use `trustless-sidechain-gen-signatures` to generate the `ctl-main` command.
+Use `trustless-sidechain-gen-signatures` to generate the `ctl-main` command.
 Run the following command
 ```
 $ cabal run -v0 trustless-sidechain-gen-signatures -- committee-hash \
   `# Sidechain parameters` \